Skip to main content

 The men’s Burton STEP ON® Loback Snowboard Bindings offer the same intuitive boot-to-binding connection of our STEP ON system with a low-rise back for less restrictive, looser ride for park and freestyle riding.
 Three connection points, two at the toe and one at the heel, deliver unmatched simplicity, security, and board control.
 Toe hooks 2.0 offer responsive entry and a quick-release lever on the loback makes for a clean exit.
 It’s universally compatible with all major snowboard mounting systems, including 4×4, 3D®, and The Channel®.

 You do not “need” soft boots for Loback Step-On bindings.
 You need Step-On compatible boots.
-I rode the Lobacks with both kinds of boot flexes/support Burton offers: soft and normal.
+I rode the Lobacks with both kinds of boot flexes/support Burton offers: soft, and normal.
 We’re going to focus on the boots for this section; don’t worry, we’ll tie it all together soon.

 Soft boots allow for a greater range of motion.
 The typical human ankle has 10-20 degrees of dorsiflexion, which is basically pulling your toes toward your shin, and 40-50 degrees of plantar flexion, or pointing your toes away from you.
 Soft boots help you realize a fuller range of natural motion when snowboarding.
-In our not-all-that-scientific-but-still-pretty-nerdy testing, we found traditional snowboarding boots offered between five and 10 degrees of dorsiflexion, soft boots 10-15 degrees of dorsiflexion without being fully broken in.

 If you want the full Loback experience, soft boots are the way to go.
 The aim is greater flexibility and a unique riding profile.
 Firmer boots made the Loback setup feel a bit more traditional.
 Soft boots gave a much greater range of motion.
 Even though five to 10 degrees of motion range doesn’t seem like much, it definitely feels like it is.

-Burton Loback Step-On binding review: it’s time we talk about – well, everything
+Burton Loback Step-On binding review: It’s time we talk about – well, everything

 I love the Burton Custom X. A lot.
 Loback Step-On bindings aren’t right for that board, though.
 For a Loback, you want something a bit more fluid and free.
 Burton sells a spring-specific board, the “Slush Puppy,” but it only comes in two sizes, and neither is right for me.

 Luckily, I have a Custom Flying V — perfect for Loback Step-On bindings.
 (Yes, I ride non-Custom boards — like the Family Tree Hometown Hero!)
+These would also do well on a Burton Blossom or CAPiTA Aeronaut.
+Anything you want to have a lot of fun on that isn’t all about speed; Loback Step-On bindings will work.

 The Flying V is a camber-rocker setup.
 It has a deep rocker in the middle, camber underfoot, and two rocker zones at the edge contact points.
 Burton says the “Flying V bend features rocker zones between and outside your feet for enhanced playfulness, and float and camber zones underneath your feet that focus edge control for crisp snap, added pop, and powerful turns.”